 Six years later, and after earning a second certification through another alternate route program run by Albertus Magnus College, I moved to Hall High School to be the reading teacher/specialist.
 I have since moved back to middle school (Sedgwick) as a literacy specialist.

 I am also a founder of Latinxs in Kid Lit, which has been celebrating children’s literature by/for/about Latinxs since 2013.
 I have presented at numerous local, state, and national literary festivals and conferences about reading, teaching, and children’s literature.

 When Reason Breaks is my first novel.
 I also have an essay titled “I’m a Survivor” in the anthology Life Inside My Mind: 31 Authors Share Their Personal Struggles (Simon Pulse 2018).
 My essay about depression in the Latinx community was noted as a stand-out in the anthology’s Kirkus review.
 Most recently, I wrote the text for Volleyball Ace, Drill Team Determination, and Gymnastics Payback, all part of the Jake Maddox series published by Capstone/Stone Arch Books.
-In 2022, The Doomed Search for the Lost City of Z, a graphic novel from Capstone, will be released, along with my picture book debut from Cardinal Rule Press.
+In 2022, The Doomed Search for the Lost City of Z, a graphic novel from Capstone, will be released, along with my picture book debut, Three Pockets Full: A story of love, family, and tradition, from Cardinal Rule Press.

 I am represented by Tricia Lawrence from the Erin Murphy Literary Agency.